-I’m pretty pleased to have been quoted in an article as well.
-Since only a very small portion of my comments are included in the article, I’m posting Carly’s questions and my responses below.
+I’m pretty pleased have been quoted in article as well. 🙂 Since only very small portion of my comments are included in article, I’m posting Carly’s questions and my responses below.

-Have you had interactions with MRAs in your community?
-What are your strategies for dealing with the tactics of the MRM?
+Have you had interactions with MRAs in community?
+What your strategies for dealing with the tactics of MRM?

-1. In your experience with MRAs, what is their approach in arguing their case?
+1. In your experience with MRAs, what is approach in arguing their case?

 2. Do you think they have valid arguments?
 Why/why not?

 Yes and no. Some of their issues are legitimate; for instance, I’ve heard MRAs talk about things like the lack of attention given to male victims of sexual and domestic violence, the fact that men are more likely to be the victims of violent crime, and the issue of male circumcision (they usually refer to the opposition to male circumcision as “Intactivism”).
 These are all important issues and almost all feminists would agree they should be part of a larger social justice movement; however, MRAs tend to argue their case by blaming feminism for these problems, as though feminists are somehow responsible for them or, perversely, should be blamed for not doing enough about them.
 I’ve also heard a lot of misinformation from MRAs, which further detracts from the validity of their arguments; for instance, some Men’s Rights posters recently went up in Edmonton that claimed men are the majority of rape victims in our society, but did not provide any source for that supposed statistic.
 The only way that statement could come close to being true is if victims of prison rape are included and even then, I’d have to do more research to find out.
 Furthermore, they conveniently leave out context and present their information as though feminists have somehow been lying about women being the majority of rape victims in our society.